 One day, he took Molnar aside and told him to pursue his business (that was earning him fivefold than what he was making as a banker already).
 If it wouldn’t work out, he could simply come back and work for Carnegie again.

 That little pep talk was all the encouragement that Molnar needed to fully focus on his online business.
-Just a few months after going full-time, Molnar was able to close a deal with one of North America’s biggest online jewelry retailers, Ice.com, to launched Ice Australia.
+Just a few months after going full-time, Molnar was able to close a deal with one of North America’s biggest online jewelry retailers, Ice.com, to launch Ice Australia.

 Iceonline.com.au is still running to this date and employs over 10 people who manage the business.
-Molnar, on the other hand, has already moved on.
+Molnar, on the other hand, already moved on.
 But let’s rewind back to 2012 again, shall we?

 At the time, Mark Carnegie wasn’t the only person who saw first-hand the ambition and determination that Molnar possessed.
 Molnar was spending days and nights in his little home office building up Ice.